Chris likes to inject humor into his work from time to time if that would keep him sane in the long-term. Get in touch with him.

 So, don't be surprised if you have a newly- hired Accountancy kid whose overall disposition just turned dark and gloomy.
-He probably realized that he just spent 5 and 1/2 years getting his brains sucked when he could be having fun instead.
+He probably realized that he just spent five and a half years getting his brains sucked when he could be having fun instead.

 2. Your kid will start counting everything in the house and keeping track of every purchase's worth.

 Your kid will start treating your household as his mini-company.
 He will notice every cash inflow and outflow and he will do his best to ensure that you achieve an optimal ratio.
 He will recite your expenses in your face (while performing quick and manual summation) and scold you whenever your spending exceeds the budget.

 Please be understanding when he does that.
 Your kid is just trying to help your household make it to Forbes’s Top 100 of Best Companies.